OWASP/ASVS/4.0/en/0x01-Frontispiece.md

 ![license](../images/license.png)
 Copyright © 2019 The OWASP Foundation.
 This document is released under the [Creative Commons Attribution ShareAlike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-## Draft Version
+## Release Candidate

-This is a draft version of the standard, and as such should not be used until released.
-If you find any issues within the standard that should be addressed:

-* Design of the standard.
-* Missing controls.
-* Ineffective or outdated controls.
-* Unclear wording, spelling, grammar issues.
-* Formatting issues.
-* Translation issues – if a control's wording is such that trying to express it in your language will be difficult or impossible, please let us know.
-If it doesn't work in Spanish or Thai, it probably isn't working in English either.
-* Offers of translation – please let us know so that we can direct you to folks are already working on your language.

-Please log an issue here: https://github.com/OWASP/ASVS/issues
+This version is essentially the final version.
+Please don't use it just yet.
+If you spot issues, please log an issue here: https://github.com/OWASP/ASVS/issues

 Version 4.0, 2019